5afe/safe/specs/rinkeby_warning/01_main.rst

 - User is back on the screen to start creating a Safe.

-**Further use case scenarios are omttited since this is just about adding a label.
+**Further use case scenarios are omitted since this is just about adding a label.
 Please refer to `User interface`_ for details about where to add the label.**

 .. _`User Interface`: 02_user_interface.rst
-.. _`Technical Details`: 03_technical_details.rst